Turf

 The Eden-like calm of Durer’s work also obscures that these are plants on the move.
 In the five centuries since he collected this slice of nearby meadow, these nine plants have traveled the world, following the footsteps of European colonizers — invited or not.

-Turf’s three books tell a success story of competition and co-evolution, as these weeds journeyed from Durer’s pastoral Europe to prosper throughout the globe.
+Turf’s three sections (in the form of accordian-fold books presented on shelves) tell a success story of competition and co-evolution, as these weeds journeyed from Durer’s pastoral Europe to prosper throughout the globe.
 Each book deals with a different aspect of survival.

 "Disturbed Land" focuses on the concept of turf, exploring how weeds migrate, compete, and succeed where humans disrupt the land.